weclapp/sdk/docs/README.md

 To initialize a service a `ServiceConfig` is needed, you can specify a global config in case you don't want to pass the config every time to the service you want to use manually.

+Check out [generated types and utilities](#generated-types-and-utilities) for more possibilities!

 ### The Service Configuration